xxradar/debugging_kubernetes/readme.md

 nginx-deployment-7b8b8fdb57-bwpbn
 ```

-The example of patching containers might be a solution but as already stated, the pods are replaced, and the new debug container only shares the pods networking namespace by default and not really practical and error prone <br>
+The example of patching pods might be a solution but as already stated, the pods are replaced, and the new debug container only shares the pods networking namespace by default and not really practical and error prone <br>

 To troubleshoot a hard-to-reproduce bug, this might be challenging.